Happy New Year!

 Magazines you have already read

-Framed artwork that is dated or you will never use again
+Framed artwork that is dated or you will never display again

 Craft supplies for projects you never started or will complete